 If you think you have zero competition, so be it.
 But, let’s talk about perception.
 Leave product aside for a moment — can you identify other companies that tell similar stories?
 These are your ‘perception competitors’.
 As a marketer, I love these guys.
 I would always rather identify a couple of them than being completely alone in the field.

-I can earn a fortune analyzing their marketing strategies.
-Starting from the messages they use in different channels, to traffic data, to the paid media campaigns they choose to invest in, to the channels they prefer, the keywords they focus on and … you get the idea.
+I can earn a fortune by analyzing their marketing strategies.
+Starting from the messages they use in different channels, to traffic data, to the paid media campaigns they choose to invest in, to the channels they prefer, the keywords they focus on, and … you get the idea.

 I don’t necessarily imitate others, but knowledge is power.
-I don’t see founders leverage this endless knowledge enough.
+I don’t see founders leveraging this endless knowledge enough.

 Recently, we had a strategic discussion with two founders of a startup we work with, and the debate concerned the business model, the pricing, and whether to bet on a ‘low-touch’ strategy.
 They commented that they had been thinking about these challenges for months and just didn’t know what decisions to make.
 A short online competitive analysis revealed the info they needed in order to make immediate decisions: In this case, most players in the industry didn’t offer low-touch acquisition options.
 From analyzing their display ads, we quickly realized that they invested in webinars and gated content.